How to Promote Your Book on Twitter

-- Make sure your Twitter handle and your profile reflect your goals: It’s generally recommended that you use your @firstnamelastname as your Twitter handle—but that’s not always possible (in fact, my own personal Twitter handle is @PetersonValerie because the alternatives were taken).
+- Make sure your Twitter handle and your profile reflect your goals.
+It’s generally recommended that you use your @firstnamelastname as your Twitter handle—but that’s not always possible.
 Just make sure that your handle and your profile reflect what you want your followers to know about you.
 Whether it’s “Marathon runner, business owner, mother of seven, author of Delicious Dinners in 10 Minutes or Less,” or “Former championship arm wrestler, arm-wrestling coach, author of It’s Not About the Bicep,” your profile should attract like-minded souls.

 And while you should feel free to have opinions, be careful that you don’t come off as rude or insulting or overly negative.
 Again it helps to remember that Twitter is a conversation—don’t do anything that might shut the conversation down: it could also turn off potential book buyers and the goal, of course, is to engage them.